 Your photography website should include at least these pages:

 - About Us

-If you offer any type of services, you should also include a Shop page for your ecommerce store.
+If you offer any type of service, you should also include a Shop page for your eCommerce store.

 Bonus Step: Include Keywords in Your Blog